 In other words, one may fly at over two hundred miles per hour - 15 sectors per turn - but if he or she only has rank value 10 Fortitude, it'll take them over 7 turns to get up to top speed.
 Some powers may counter this acceleration limitation, though, and are so noted.
 On the other hand, if a flying body wishes to decelerate, he or she may do so by simply halving their current speed each turn, thus quickly bringing themselves to a complete stop.

 Landing is good idea at this point.
-This is simply the ending of flight, most likely by decelerating to sensible speeds and touching down on a runway, helipad, etc. ACT rolls aren't needed while landing, unless a character tries to land while traveling at more than three sectors per turn; then, they need to pass a blue Coordination ACT roll.
+This is simply the ending of flight, most likely by decelerating to sensible speeds and touching down on a runway, helipad, etc. ACT rolls aren't needed while landing, unless a character tries to land while traveling at more than three sectors per turn.
+If attempting to do so, they must pass a blue Coordination ACT roll to land safely.

 Flight speeds are presented for convenience on table 19.